IncredibleGuru1004/onboarding-album/EMAIL_VERIFICATION_LOGIN.md

 2. **Reduced Spam/Bot Accounts**: Prevents automated account creation without valid emails
 3. **Account Recovery**: Verified emails enable secure password reset functionality
 4. **Communication Channel**: Ensures reliable communication channel with users
+5. **Lost Verification Email Recovery**: Users who lost their verification email can re-register to get a new one
+6. **Password Reset for Unverified Accounts**: Users can update their password before verification if they forgot it

 ## Error Messages